Practical guide for Indian buyers and sellers

 Follow these practices to protect yourself in any online transaction:

-Use escrow for high-value deals
+Use payment protection for high-value deals

 Verify seller identity before paying